Search

 Ethereum

-The main system contract defining the katana Layer 2 logic.
-As this contract is based on the OP-Succinct L2OutputOracle, OP stack outputRoots (L2 state roots) are saved here.
+The main system contract defining the katana Aggchain logic.
+This contract, based on the OP-Succinct L2OutputOracle, supports validity proofs and OP stack outputRoots (L2 state roots) are saved here.

 • Roles:

-• trustedSequencer: EOA 2 optimisticMode is enabled by the optimisticModeManager
+• aggchainSigners: EOA 2 optimisticMode is enabled by the optimisticModeManager

 • Roles: